Feelin' Alright (Len song): Synopsis

 The video opens with Marc at home having breakfast with D Rock and a little girl dressed as a fairy.
 Marc and the girl argue over whether or not Marc will be late for school, shortly before Marc realizes that he missed the school bus.
 As the song begins, the video cuts to various shots of students arriving at their high school.
 The video then cuts to Marc as he sings and walks through the school hallway with the other Len group members, before they meet Sharon in their chemistry class.
 Once the first chorus begins, the video cuts to students chatting and trading notes in the cafeteria, before focusing on Sharon and other girls primping in the restroom.
 As C.C.
 DeVille's guitar solo begins, he is seen playing an electric guitar on the cafeteria tables.
 As the post-chorus begins, Sharon sings while walking along the sidelines of the gymnasium, where cheerleaders and wrestlers are practicing.
 Once Marc begins to sing the bridge, the video cuts to the Len group members fooling around in the hallways.
 During the final chorus, Marc and his friends are shown hanging out on the front entrance steps to the school.
 As the final post-chorus begins, the video intercuts between scenes of students chatting in the hallways, Marc boarding the school bus, and Sharon driving home with her friends.

-In popular culture

-"Feelin' Alright" was featured in Daria during the February 25, 2000 episode "Partner's Complaint".